mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/osx.md

     make run-server
     ```

-    **Note:** If you see a bunch of `nc: bad address 'elasticsearch'` messages, eventually exiting with the message `Service elasticsearch:9200 did not start within 300 seconds.
-Aborting...` try increasing the memory available for the Docker Engine by going to [Docker's preferences -> Advanced](https://docs.docker.com/docker-for-mac/#advanced).
+    **Note:** If you see lot of `nc: bad address 'elasticsearch'` messages, eventually exiting with the message `Service elasticsearch:9200 did not start within 300 seconds.
+Aborting...`,  increase the memory available for the Docker Engine by going to [Docker's preferences -> Advanced](https://docs.docker.com/docker-for-mac/#advanced).

 9. Test your environment: